thearchitector/just-jobs/README.md

 2. There isn't support for asynchronous CPU-bound tasks.
 Currently, job types only configure the execution behavior of synchronous tasks (not coroutines).
 However, there are some valid cases for CPU-bound tasks that also need to be run in an asyncio context.

    At the moment, the best way to achieve this will be to create a synchronous CPU-bound task (so it runs in a separate process) that then invokes a coroutine via `asyncio.run`.
-If you intend on running the task in the current context from time to time (with `.now`), just return the coroutine instead and it will get automatically executed in the current event loop.
+If you intend on running the task in the current context from time to time, just return the coroutine instead and it will get automatically executed in the current event loop.

    ```python
    async _async_task(a: int, b: int, c: int):